[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 ③Example

-Below are some sample questions.
+Here are some example questions.

 Please give them a try!

-What did you think of the exam questions?
+How did you find the exam questions?

 About the teaching materials

-From here on, I'd like to introduce the study materials I used.
+Now, I'll introduce the study materials I used.

 When I first started studying, I had a hard time choosing from the many available materials...